andreasvarga/PeriodicMatrices.jl/README.md

 These functions are instrumental to apply [Floquet theory](https://en.wikipedia.org/wiki/Floquet_theory) to study the properties of solutions of various classes of differential equations (Mathieu, Hill, Meissner) and the stability of linear periodic systems (see [PeriodicSystems](https://github.com/andreasvarga/PeriodicSystems.jl) package).

-## Example: Floquet-analysis of differential equations with periodic parameters
+## Example 1: Floquet-analysis of differential equations with periodic parameters

 A frequently encountered periodic differential equation is of second order, expressible as